Pearson-Higher-Ed/design/c/email-templates/v1.0.0/index.md

       Users are busy, so don’t make them read too much.
 Simplify the information to help users focus on the message.

       ### Calls to action
-      The main point of a call to action is to get users to do something.
+      The main point of a of call to action is to get users to do something.
 It should be more descriptive than “click here”.
 Start with command verbs to clarify what clicking a link or button will get to.
 For example:

       * Reset password
       * Order now